kellanloew/LiveProjects/README.md

     return cookieValue;
 }
 ```
-The setting was saved to database.
+Once the post request was sent to the server, this setting was saved to database.
 ```
 if buttonID == "#geo-button": #If main geolocation button was changed
         print(buttonValue)